 Practical Nurse Diploma

-The program combines an accredited biblical/theological foundation from Prairie with accredited practical nurse training provided by Bow Valley College.
+Our nursing program is where your faith meets your career.
+The program combines an accredited biblical/theological foundation from Prairie College with accredited practical nurse training provided by Red Deer Polytechnic.

 Diploma in Ministry (61 credits)